globalcoffeeplatform/CoffeeDataStandard/docs/source/explanation.rst

    **Reference**: *global-unique-id.json*

 The unique identifier for this dataset.

-.. raw:: html

-   <script src="_static/docson/js/widget.js" data-schema="https://raw.githubusercontent.com/andrejellema/GlobalCoffeeDataStandard/master/schema/global-unique-id.json"></script>
+The organization is responsible for the best-practice values.

 .. literalinclude:: ../../schema/global-unique-id.json
    :language: json